ihalage/sinhala_dataset_genAI/README.md

 ## Setting Up

-Please follow the instructions from [Googl Cloud](https://cloud.google.com/python/docs/setup#linux) for installing the google cloud python API.
+Please follow the instructions from [Google Cloud](https://cloud.google.com/python/docs/setup#linux) for installing the google cloud python API.
 Log In to your google cloud account and download your credentials as a JSON file and store it locally.
 Add your credentials to `os.environ['GOOGLE_APPLICATION_CREDENTIALS']` (line 27).

 Install the `datasets` package from Hugging Face.